sava4ka13/GTAVSRManager/README.md

 4. Open .exe file

 But here's the tricky part.
 Ativirus might be deleting file because of a virus (This happened to me and my friend), i don't know why is this happening, maybe because SRM manipulates with files.
+There's also a bug in this way, on all of the imputs, there's a weird numbers, i don't know what is this